na-na-hi/renget/archive/cominginclutch.md

-# Clutch's Bots
+# Clutch's Roleplay Characters

 !!! danger WARNING: Tavern Cards/JSONs are a straight port from its CAI base, so you'll probably want to play around with the defs.
 	See more about my intents and stances at the bottom in the Commentary section.
 !!! warning MESSAGE OF THE DAY
-    Last Status Update: May 1st | Current Status: Working on Batch 4: The Big Batch As of this time, Batch 4 is being worked on and all of the characters in Batch 4 have been decided.
+    Last Status Update: May 1st | Current Status: Working on Batch 4: The Big Batch Batch 4 is being worked on and all of the characters in Batch 4 have been decided.
+See more in the Release Information section below.
 	Any newer requests directed towards me will be considered for a later batch.
-See more in the new Character Requests section below.
+See more in the Character Requests section below.
-	Rentry may be updated again soon in preparation for Batch 4.
+	Rentry may be updated further over the next few days in preparation for Batch 4.
 !!! note I'm open to criticisms and suggestions regarding both my bots and this rentry, so don't be afraid to speak up about something.
 I take all feedback seriously.
 	Make sure to tag my anchored posts to make sure I see it.
 [TOC]